A Cold and Super-Puffy Planet on a Prograde Orbit: Joint Photometric and RV Modeling

-We found that TOI-4507 b has a nearly polar orbit, with $\psi=82.0_{-2.4}^{+2.6}$ deg.
-There is also a hint of a small eccentricity, $e=0.05_{-0.04}^{+0.12}$.
+There is a hint of a small eccentricity, $e=0.09^{+0.26}_{-0.06}$.
 Indeed, we fitted the data using both a circular and an eccentric model.
 For the eccentric case, we sampled the eccentricity and argument of periastron as $\sqrt{e}\cos{\omega}$ and $\sqrt{e}\sin{\omega}$.
 The Bayesian evidence difference ($\Delta\log{Z}$), being $<2$, is not enough to favor any of the models in particular.
 As both models returned a fully consistent set of parameters, we elected to formally adopt the values from the eccentric fit to highlight the possible range of eccentricities compatible with the data.
 This possible eccentricity can also be further constrained with additional RV measurements.

 We found evidence for a long-term RV trend, possibly caused by a longer-period outer companion.
 We modeled the trend using a quadratic model, $\ddot{\gamma}(t-t_a)^2+\dot{\gamma}(t-t_a)$, where $t_a$ was arbitrarily chosen to be the time of the earliest precise RV measurement.
-The fit gave $\ddot{\gamma}=0.0183\pm0.0036$ m/s/day/yr and $\dot{\gamma}=-0.12\pm0.02$ m/s/day, implying a $5\sigma$ detection.
+The fit gave $\ddot{\gamma}=0.0180\pm0.0035$ m/s/day/yr and $\dot{\gamma}=-0.12\pm0.02$ m/s/day, implying a $5\sigma$ detection.
 Further information about this possible companion, including its orbital inclination, might be possible by combining additional RVs and {\it Gaia} DR4 astrometry \citep[e.g.,][]{Espinoza-Retamal2023a}, which would help to understand the system's dynamical history.